ryan-mcclue/unsw/comp3331/wk2/week2.md

 TCP (flow/congestion control, reliable data transefer, connection oriented)

 HTTP2.0 stateless.
-Responses/requests have status line, header lines, body
+Responses/requests have status line, header lines, body sends out cookie id which will be included in every HTTP request 3rd party cookies (different to domain you are on, e.g. could be an image provider) allows sites to track you improve page load times with protocol enhancements, content providing location and caching HTTP1.0 one TCP connection per resource served (incurs RTT penalty of 3-way handshake for TCP) HTTP1.1 had one persistent TCP connection (allows pipelining, i.e. sending multiple objects one after the other without waiting for response)
+ISPs may install 'web caches' which are web proxy servers to increase load times.
+HTTP 'conditional GET', i.e. if-modified-since header HTTP2.0 decreases delay in multi-object responses (e.g. small object may be head-of-line blocked by larger object). objects divided into frames, so send say 16 bytes increments

+Without HTTPS, passwords just in base64 (binary-to-text)

 * does a dynamic IP address imply a NAT?
+* identify web cache proxy servers?

 > if traceroute '*' out, what does this mean? just use last IP for determining location?